Gardiner Greene Hubbard: Legacy

-In 1890, Mount Hubbard on the Alaska-Yukon border was named in his honor by an expedition co-sponsored by the National Geographic Society while he was president.
+In 1890, Mount Hubbard on the Alaska–Yukon border was named in his honor by an expedition co-sponsored by the National Geographic Society while he was president.
 The Hubbard Glacier (Greenland) was named after him by Robert Peary.

-The main school building at the Clarke School for the Deaf, Hubbard Hall, is named after him in his honor.
+Hubbard's heirs purchased a site at the corner of 16th and M Streets in Washington, D.C. for the purpose of establishing a headquarters for the National Geographic Society and as a memorial to its founder.
+It and the main school building at the Clarke School for the Deaf are named after him in his honor.

-In 1899, a new school on Kenyon Street in Washington, DC was named the Hubbard School in his honor as one of the "most public-spirited men of the District, never neglecting an opportunity to advance its interests, but was also a man of great learning and earnestly interested in all educational movements.
+In 1899, a new school on Kenyon Street in Washington, D.C., was named the Hubbard School in his honor as one of the "most public-spirited men of the District, never neglecting an opportunity to advance its interests, but was also a man of great learning and earnestly interested in all educational movements.
 Mr. Hubbard was the president of the National Geographic Society, a man prominent in science and a man of the highest character."
 The school has since been closed and demolished.